CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

 (10) Go back to the `Scripts` tab in Chatbot and rightclick the background and click "Reload Scripts" again.

+(11) Execute NAEC_WSclient.bat while Streamlabs Chatbot is running.
+Do not close the Command Prompt window.

 ###############
 Version History